-- Log path Specifies the high level log path for storage of all logcat logs.
-This setting applies globally to all logcat buffers. - Enable logcat Enables logging for this logcat buffer. - Log interval Sets the interval, in milliseconds, on which to flush the log buffer to the file. - Log filename Specifies the base log filename for this logical buffer.
-The current file count is appended to this name. - Log file count Specifies the number of log files to keep and rotate through.
-Each log file is subject to the max log size option. - Max log size Specifies the maximum size, in kilobytes, of an individual log file. - Output The logical plug-in outputs a series of text files in accordance with the configuration.
-The files contain the output of the logical buffer flushed at the specified interval.
+- Enable Plugin Enables logging for this plugin. - Log path Specifies the high level log path for storage of all logcat logs.
+This setting applies globally to all logcat buffers. - Main Logcat Buffer - Enable main logcat Enables logging for this logcat buffer. - Main Log interval Sets the interval, in milliseconds, on which to flush the log buffer to the file. - Main Log filename Specifies the base log filename for this logical buffer.
+The current file count is appended to this name. - Main Log file count Specifies the number of log files to keep and rotate through.
+Each log file is subject to the max log size option. - Main Max log size Specifies the maximum size, in kilobytes, of an individual log file.